Coedice/website/anonKey.md

 Some variation is allowed (differences in spaces, diacritics, and capitalisation), but it's much easier to just type in their name correctly the first time.

 ## Details for Nerds
-The name is preprocessed by removing diacritics, spaces, and non-printable US-ASCII characters (in that order), and then converting all characters to lowercase.
+The name is preprocessed by removing spaces, removing diacritics, substituting text in a non-latin script for punycode, removing non-printable US-ASCII characters, and then converting all characters to lowercase (in that order).

 The base of the AnonKey is a SHA-256 hash of the preprocessed name, displayed in hexadecimal.
 It has a prefixed version number that stops at "v", and it is suffixed by a three-digit checksum based on the sum of the US-ASCII values of every character before the third last digit, modulo 1000.